-Fish is tricky when it comes to the grill but it tastes oh-so-wonderful!
-In order to encourage as much grilling of fish as possible, The Hungry Goddess has put together a comprehensive How to Grill Fish for your pescatarian pleasures!
+In order to encourage as much grilling of fish as possible, I have put together a comprehensive How to Grill Fish for your pescatarian pleasures!
+I also added some of my grilled fish recipes AND mango salsa for grilling inspiration.

 Best Fish for Grilling